olgashemagina/BAISim/library/photon41/README.md

 - Download C++ Builder 12 from the official website:
   [C++ Builder Download](https://www.embarcadero.com/products/cbuilder/starter)
 - Install C++ Builder.
-When you will be prompted to choose the components to install, set the VCLTree Standard on the right side of the screen.
+When you will be prompted to choose the components to install, set the TeeChart Standard on the right side of the screen.

 ### 2. Install photon41